The long President’s Day weekend adds a boost of extra fun to a chilly month, and is a great opportunity to ...

 Favorite winter getaways from Northern Virginia and DC offer relaxing stays, indoor fun, and a change of scenery while avoiding long drives.
 Whether you prefer a city escape for a girlfriends getaway, a romantic destination where you can snuggle up, or a warm beach for family fun, we’ve got ideas for you.

-Read on for winter getaways from Northern Virginia that you can reach by plane, train, and automobile.
-We’ve included tips on how to reach your bliss, plus what to do and where to stay once you arrive.
+Read on for winter getaways from Northern Virginia and Washington DC that you can reach by plane, train, and automobile.
+We’ve included tips on how to reach your bliss, plus what to do, and where to stay once you arrive.

-If you want a change of scenery and don’t mind the cold, there are plenty of winter escapes that are a short drive or train ride away.
-These winter getaways from Northern Virginia won’t get you out of the cold (unless we have a lucky heat wave) but they will give you a nice dose of fun.
+Want a change of scenery and don’t mind the cold?
+These winter escapes are a short drive or train ride away.
+These winter getaways from Northern Virginia won’t get you out of the cold (unless we have a lucky heat wave), but they will deliver a nice dose of fun.

 National Harbor, Maryland